Quick Linux Tip:

 If you’re trying to delete a very large number of files at one time (I deleted a directory with 485,000+ today), you will probably run into this error:

-To get around this problem, a lot of people will use the find command to find every file and pass them one-by-one to the “rm” command like this:
+To get around this problem, a lot of people will use the find command to find every file and pass them one-by-one to the rm

 My problem is that I needed to delete 500,000 files and it was taking way too long.